cstepper/irfanr/README.md

 # irfanr

-This package is a collection of the best sayings from my colleague Irfan.
+A collection of the best sayings from my colleague Irfan.
 It may grow in future.

 ## Installation